On this page you can explore the Pathways in Aged Care (PIAC) link map in more detail, with data drawn from our previous publications.

 - For both sexes, the highest proportion of aged care service use was among the oldest people, with around 2 in 3 men and 4 in 5 women aged 85 years and over using aged care services in any given year.

 - The proportion of older people in residential aged care decreased.
 This can be seen for all of the age groups shown in the graph below.

 - At the same time, the proportion of the older population using any of the community-based services increased.

-A horizontal bar chart shows the proportion of the older population using aged care for the years between 2002–03 and 2010–11.
+4. A horizontal, stacked bar chart shows the proportion of the older population using aged care for the years between 2002–03 and 2010–11.
 In general, the proportion of the population who are not using some form of aged care has decreased over this period.
 This is particularly pronounced among those aged 85 and over.
 In 2002–03, 30% of people aged 85 and over were not using aged care, but by 2010–11 this had decreased to 24%.
 Home support is the most commonly-used service, providing for 20% of all people aged 65 and over in 2010–11.
 The proportion of the population using aged care increases with increasing age.
 Across all age groups, a higher proportion of women use aged care compared with men.